Dance Hall Blues….

 It was midnight when Mercie arrived at the dance yard.
 From the bottom of the road she could hear the boom boom of the sound system interspersed with what sounded like gunshots.
 That did not deter her.
 Gunshots were a part of the neighborhood sound effects.
 It was a part of the climate of lower Kingston, and it was getting close to a major election so the Dons liked to fire shots in the air to make statements.

 She approached the gate and gave the keeper her entrance fee and he returned it exclaiming that he was no longer collecting because it was five minutes after twelve by his watch, so she could enter free of charge.
 Her smile could not be broader.
-The gatekeeper smiled with her and justice-is-blind2offered to buy her a drink.
+The gatekeeper smiled with her and offered to buy her a drink.
 She accepted and he escorted her inside the dance hall.

 Before she could settle into the semi darkness, she saw a familiar figure streaking towards her.